 - Add Powdered Green Cardamom Seed to the Syrup

 Frying Lyangcha and deeping in Sugar Syrup:

-- Heal sufficient Refined Oil along with 1 Tsp.
-Ghee in a Pan and adjust the flame to medium after the oil heated properly.
+- Heal sufficient Refined Oil along with 1 teaspoon Ghee in a Pan and adjust the flame to medium after the oil heated properly.